A clean lookup isn’t a clean carrier.

 The intelligence layer they charge for.
 Free.

-Until now the choice was a free lookup that restates filings, or a paid platform at $99 to $149 per seat per month. fleetfax ends the tradeoff, so every load gets the full check, not just the ones that already smell wrong.
+Until now the choice was a free lookup that restates filings, or a paid platform charging far more every month. fleetfax ends the tradeoff, so every load gets the full check, not just the ones that already smell wrong.

 Capability The government lookup Paid vetting platforms fleetfax